brikeyes/aws-cloudformation-1/ec2-docker/README.md

 ## Description

+before you start :

+you will need to create a PEM key and have it available for use before running the script you can do this from the AWS EC2 console , copy the PEM key you create to the same folder you are running the script from you will also need to configure and install AWS CLI and create and connect to AWS with access and secret access key you will also need to find out what your public IP is

 This is an example of using CF to launch an EC-2 instance and then install docker.
 It also demonstrates how to pass multiple parameters to the CF stack using a json formatted